nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-08-28-blockchain-in-business.md

 <img alt="blockchain tech" src="/images/content/future-city-technology.png" style="width: 63%; height: 63%">
 </center>

 ## Unlock Blockchain Technology

-Blockchain is a decentralized, distributed ledger technology that securely records transactions across multiple nodes.
+Blockchain is a decentralized, <a href="#distributed-ledger">distributed ledger</a> technology that securely records transactions across multiple nodes.
 It operates as a series of connected blocks, each containing a list of transactions.

 When new transactions occur, they are added to the most recent block.
 Once a block reaches its maximum capacity, a new block is created and connected to the previous one, forming a chain.